NithinKenMaran/Verilog-Projects/FindFirstSet - Pipelined/README.md

 The design is **fully pipelined**, meaning that inputs can be fed continuously, and results will be output with a latency of 10 clock cycles.
 This also implies that with a full pipeline, the module **throughput is 1 output per clock cycle**.

+# Pipeline Design Overview

+The pipeline contains 10 stages, modelling a binary-search.
+Pretty clearly, an N-bit input would require `log₂(N)` pipeline stages.

+At each stage, the lower/upper half of the previous stage is chosen.
+The stage output represents the presence of a `1` at any place in the lower half of the stage.

 # Testing

 I've presented an example `testbench.v` below, with a 1024-bit input: